 2 Active Mix - Displays the name, colour, type and number of the currently active Mix.
+If a DCA Spill is active on the Surface, the Mix name is surrounded by a red square.

 i Be aware of which mix is currently active.
 It is good practice to turn off the Mix key to return to the main mix once you have finished adjusting a mix.